 It’s full of sunshine, beaches, city, culture, theme parks.
-Find out what city suits your lifestyle…
+Find out if this city suits your lifestyle…

 Queensland (QLD) is one of the most populated states in Australia.
 To be very precise, it is the third most populous state in Australia.
 In terms of land area, it is the second largest state.
 Queensland is best known for its major heritage sites such as the Daintree National Park and the Great Barrier Reef.
 It is one of the six Australian states that have a population that is dense throughout the coastline as well as ‘the Outback’.
 It is especially known for its stunning and spectacular landscapes, weird personalities and fancy yarns.

 Brisbane is one of the fastest growing Australian cities.
 Brisbane is ever evolving, without losing its old charm and touch.
 It is one of those Australian cities where locals invite travellers with a big heart and a humble attitude.
 Brisbane’s tourist attractions include heritage sites such as the Treasury Building with its graceful porches, the Powerhouse (a factory transformed into a Farm), the 1930s City Hall, Gallery of Modern Art (GoMA), Botanic Gardens Mount Coot-tha, Lone Pine Koala Sanctuary and the Queensland Museum.
 Brisbanites are quite fond of nightlife; hence how popular the parties, music clubs, cocktail bars and pubs are in Fortitude Valley.